-Alec Baldwin: speculation around tragic shooting mounts | DW | 05.11.2021
+Alec Baldwin: Speculation around tragic shooting mounts | DW | 05.11.2021

 Baldwin reposted the claims on the same day that lawyers for Hannah Gutierrez Reed suggested that someone deliberately put a live round into the gun used by the actor when he accidentally shot the cinematographer and director Joel Souza — who has since recovered from his injuries.

-One of her lawyers, Jason Bowles, claims it is possible that real bullets that appearing similar to dummies were purposely placed in the box.
+One of her lawyers, Jason Bowles, claims that it is possible that real bullets that appear similar to dummies were purposely placed in the box.

 "We're afraid that could have been what happened here, that somebody intended to sabotage this set with a live round intentionally placed in a box of dummies," Bowles said in an interview on ABC's "Good Morning America."

-While he does not believe that anyone "had any intent there was going to be a tragedy of homicide," they might instead have "wanted to do something to cause a safety incident on set.
+Though he does not believe that anyone "had any intent there was going to be a tragedy of homicide," someone might instead have "wanted to do something to cause a safety incident on set.
 That's what we believe happened."

 Speaking on NBC's "Today" show, he speculated that the motive might have been "to prove a point, to say that they're disgruntled, they're unhappy."